B-eelzebub/Answers-Extractor/README.md

 # Answers-Extractor
 Ever solved an MCQ assignment and felt too lazy to check it yourself?
-Well you have the perfect solution now.
+Well this is a solution to that problem.

 # How to use
 ## Requirements for this project